Blood Donor Center

 This program is available for donors to donate platelets for use by patients in our community.
 The procedure takes approximately two hours as blood is separated, returning plasma and red blood cells to the donor.
 Those with type AB blood are encouraged to consider donating platelets, as AB is the universal platelet donor.

 This program is for patients who wish to refuse or limit blood transfusions during medical and surgical procedures.
-The Blood Donor Center uses a combination of techniques to help minimize blood loss and help the patient build up their own blood supply for later use.
+Cape Fear Valley Medical Center uses a combination of techniques to help minimize blood loss and help the patient build up their own blood supply for later use.
 To learn more, please click here

 Double Red Cell Program